 Clinical Trials on a Chip

-For people suffering from difficult-to-treat, life-threatening diseases, clinical trials are an important strategy to finding effective new and repurposed therapies.
+For people afflicted with difficult-to-treat, life-threatening diseases, clinical trials are an important strategy for finding effective new and repurposed therapies.
 Unfortunately, around 85 percent of late-stage clinical trials of investigational drugs fail because of safety problems or ineffectiveness despite promising preclinical test results in conventional models.
-To improve the rate of success of new therapeutics in drug development, the “Clinical Trials” on a Chip program, led by NCATS in conjunction with several other NIH Institutes and Centers, supports researchers’ efforts to create microphysiological, bioengineered models of human tissues and organ systems to inform clinical trial design, support the planning and execution of clinical trials, assist in patient stratification, help identify reliable clinical trial endpoints, and ultimately develop tools for more informative and efficient clinical trials.
+To improve the rate of success of new therapeutics in drug development, the Clinical Trials on a Chip program, led by NCATS in conjunction with several other NIH institutes and centers, supports researchers’ efforts to create microphysiological, bioengineered models of human tissues and organ systems to inform clinical trial design, support the planning and execution of clinical trials, assist in patient stratification, help identify reliable clinical trial endpoints, and ultimately develop tools for more informative and efficient clinical trials.
 Read about the 10 inaugural grants to researchers.

 Tissue Chips for Studying COVID-19

-With support from the Coronavirus Aid, Relief, and Economic Security (CARES) Act, NCATS was able to rapidly award additional funding to tissue chip investigators so that they could pivot their work to evaluate properties of SARS-CoV-2, the virus that causes COVID-19; identify and test potential treatments and therapeutics for COVID-19; and examine the mechanisms of COVID-19 disease pathology.
+With support from the Coronavirus Aid, Relief, and Economic Security (CARES) Act, we were able to rapidly award additional funding to tissue chip investigators so that they could pivot their work to evaluate properties of SARS-CoV-2, the virus that causes COVID-19; identify and test potential treatments and therapeutics for COVID-19; and examine the mechanisms of COVID-19 disease pathology.
 Learn more about tissue chips for studying COVID-19 and view the awards.